DataResearchLabs/my_time_tabulator/README.md

 #### 3.4 Setup Projects
 <img align="right" src="img/img_05_edit_projects.png" width="508">
+Next:
-4. Next, click the "Projects" button to popup the "Edit Projects" dialog.
+4. Click the "Projects" button to popup the "Edit Projects" dialog.
 This also is a simple name-value pair dialog.<br>
 5. Enter Project ID's at blue dot#1, and Project Names as blue dot#2.<br>
 6. Choose whatever you want for naming conventions (numeric, alpha numeric mix, etc.).<br>
 7. Continue to add projects by filling out Project ID's and Nams in the "\*" row.<br>